q100va/cards-sql-app/README.md

-# CardsSqlApp - Pen Pal Grandchildren: Send a Greeting Card
+# CardsSqlApp - Greeting Cards Management App

 **cards-sql-app** is a full-stack web application built *pro bono* for the charity foundation **“Starost v radost”** (Moscow, Russia).
 It supports the program **“Grandchildren by Correspondence: Send a Greeting Card,”** which enables volunteers to send birthday and holiday cards to nursing home residents.